itsSirish/Operating-Systems/README.md

  execute using ./A1_10 n a b p x(multiple vals as required for the matrix)
  enter n a b p and values of x as required

+ Assignment 2
+ : This is a server client implementation using shared memory, mutex locks and multitthreading.(written in C)

+ compile using gcc server.c -o server -lrt -lpthread and for client gcc client.c -o client -lrt -lpthread

+ execute using ./server and ./client